Registration now open for 2011 LITA National Forum

 For Immediate Release

-Corporate sponsors of the LITA Forum help bring programming and networking opportunities to attendees.
-We gratefully acknowledge the support of OCLC, Ex Libris, Boopsie, Serials Solutions and Ristech.
+Corporate sponsors of the LITA Forum help to bring programming and networking opportunities to attendees.
+LITA gratefully acknowledges the support of OCLC and Relais International.
+LITA welcomes up to 12 corporate sponsors for the National Forum; visit www.lita.org/forum for information on sponsorship opportunities.

 Registration is limited to 500 in order to preserve the advantages of a small conference.
 Networking opportunities, one of the small conference advantages, are an important part of the Forum.
 Take advantage of the Friday evening reception and sponsor showcase, Saturday evening networking dinners and meals and breaks throughout the Forum to get to know LITA leaders, Forum speakers, sponsors and peers.
 For more information, visit www.lita.org/forum.